 Cardano plans to solve scalability issues in three areas: transactions per second, network, and data storage.
 They plan to address each of these major issues in the following ways:

 - Transactions per second (TPS): They have developed a “provably secure” proof of state mechanism they call “Ouroboros”.
 They claim that Ouroboros will be quantum resistant within 2018, whereby proof of stake actors called “slot leaders” will sign a block using a quantum resistant signature scheme.
 They chose this consensus mechanism to keep costs low, because it’s a system that allows for parallel growth, and also because it potentially allows for maintaining multiple chains concurrently.
 Cardano emphasizes their commitment to rigorous peer review as a way to ensure the strength of their protocols and systems.
 This gives them a high assurance that the conceptual design of their system is correct.
-As far as being able to prove out the integrity of their systems, they are modeling a formal specification of Ouroboros using psi calculus, which is a formal modeling language which is machine understandable.
+As far as being able to prove out the integrity of their systems, they are modeling a formal specification of Ouroboros using psi calculus, which is a formal modeling language that is machine understandable.
 Eventually, they plan to connect this to their Haskell code in their Github repo in order to prove that they have correctly implemented their protocol.

-- Network: As a blockchain grows, it’s imperative that it’s able to move large amounts of data across a network.
+- Network: As a blockchain grows, it is imperative that it is able to move large amounts of data across a network.
 As transactions per second increase as the network grows, the blockchain cannot expect to maintain a homogeneous network topology and simultaneously accommodate that growth.
 This means that each node cannot be expected to relay every message that passes through the network as it grows.
 To address this, Cardano is looking at a new type of technology called RINA (recursive internetwork architecture).
 RINA is a new way of structuring networks that enables a heterogeneous network that still retains privacy and transparency, while scaling more efficiently.
 The Cardano team aims to launch RINA in its complete form in 2019.

 Interoperability is the idea that there will not be one blockchain dominating the space.
 Instead, there will be many decentralized networks operating simultaneously such as bitcoin, ethereum, dash and others.
 In addition to these, there are banking legacy systems like SWIFT and ACH operating, which cryptocurrencies inevitably encounter as they are purchased with fiat currency and converted back again.
 Because each of these systems have unique languages, properties and rules, it is currently difficult for them to communicate with one another.
 This is especially true when it comes to decentralized networks, where entire ecosystems are launched and grow in isolated spheres.
 To date, cryptocurrency exchanges are the primary available vehicle for converting cryptocurrencies into other cryptocurrencies, and they are fragile due to murky regulatory environments and their attractiveness to hackers.

 Meanwhile, banks have strict KYC (know your customer), AML (anti-money laundering) and ATF (anti-terrorism funding) regulations that they must comply with.
 Compliance generally stems from their understanding of meta-data included in normal bank transactions (such as personal or business details surrounding who sent money, where they are located, what goods they bought or sold, etc.), and the identities of these actors.
-Because cryptocurrency transactions aren’t designed to include these detailed identity and meta data layers, they are by default lumped into the category of suspect and risky from the perspective of a bank, and this trend will continue until a new methodology for evaluating a cryptocurrency’s degree of compliance is available.
+Because cryptocurrency transactions are not designed to include these detailed identity and meta data layers, they are by default lumped into the category of suspect and risky from the perspective of a bank, and this trend will continue until a new methodology for evaluating a cryptocurrency’s degree of compliance is available.

 They intend for their currency, ADA, to allow cross-chain transfers by utilizing sidechains, without the need for a trusted third party.
 This means that ADA should be able to monitor cryptocurrency transactions on other blockchains, and verify their validity (that the currency did in fact exist, and that it was not double spent).
 The outcome would be an “internet of blockchains” where cryptocurrencies can be seamlessly exchanged.
-Cardano has started their sidechain effort which is further detailed in their paper, “Non-Interactive Proofs of Proof of Work”.
+Cardano has started their sidechain effort that is further detailed in their paper, “Non-Interactive Proofs of Proof of Work”.
 In addition to making crypto-to-crypto exchange across different blockchains a seamless experience, they also aim to give users the ability to voluntarily escalate a transaction to one that a bank would accept, by submitting the metadata and identity data necessary for compliance.
 This would allow for an easy experience when users want to transfer fiat money into cryptocurrency and back again, effectively connecting dots between legacy systems and the world of cryptocurrency.

 For context, in the majority of blockchain systems, a miner who successfully mines a block would be the sole recipient of a block reward in the form of newly minted coins, which are automatically created out of thin air and deposited into the miner’s bank account.
 In Cardano’s treasury system, those reward coins would instead be shared between the miner and the treasury, since a portion of the newly minted coins would be deposited into the treasury’s decentralized bank account.